R58-1. Admission, Identification, and Inspection of Livestock, Poultry, and Other Animals.

 (1) Swine may be shipped into the state if the following requirements are met:

-(c) Breeding and exhibition swine over the age of three months shipped into Utah shall be tested negative for Brucellosis within 30 days prior to movement into the state or originate from a validated Brucellosis free herd or Brucellosis free state.
+(c) Breeding and exhibition swine over the age of three months shipped into Utah that do not originate from a swine Brucellosis free state shall be tested negative for Brucellosis within 30 days before movement into the state.

-(ii) Swine from states with serious disease occurrences or known populations of feral or wild hogs may be required to be tested for Brucellosis prior to entry to Utah.
+(i) Swine from states with serious disease occurrences or known populations of feral or wild hogs may be required to be tested for Brucellosis before entry to Utah.

-(d) Breeding, feeding and exhibition swine shall be tested negative for Pseudorabies within thirty days unless they originate from a recognized qualified pseudorabies free herd or Pseudorabies Stage V state.
+(d) Breeding, feeding, and exhibition swine shall be tested negative for Pseudorabies within 30 days unless they originate from a recognized qualified Pseudorabies free herd or Pseudorabies Stage V state.

-(i) Swine that have been vaccinated with any Pseudorabies vaccine shall not enter the state.
+(i) Swine vaccinated with any Pseudorabies vaccine shall not enter the state.

-(2) Prohibition of Non-domestic and Non-native Suidae and Tayassuidae.
+(2) Prohibition of Non-domestic and Non-native Suidae and Tayassuidae and their hybrids.

-(b) These animals are prohibited from entry to Utah except when approved by special application only for purposes of exhibition and after meeting the above testing requirements.
+(b) These animals and their hybrids are prohibited from entry to Utah except when approved by the State Veterinarian and only for purposes of exhibition and after meeting the testing requirements listed in this rule.

 (c) Any person who imports javelina, peccary, or feral or wild hogs such as Eurasian or Russian wild hogs (sus scrofa) into Utah without prior approval by the department shall be subject to citation and fines as prescribed by the department or may be called to appear before an administrative proceeding by the department.